Block-Digital/Node-API-Boilerplate/README.md

 Run `NPM Install` to install dependencies.

+## DOTENV
-Add a `.env` file to the project with a URL to a Mongo DB.
-The URL should be stored in a variable called `DB_CONNECT`.
+Add a `.env` file to the project.
+This file will store sensitive information critical to the running of the application.

+The following variables will be required:

+`DB_CONNECT` - The URL to your Mongo DB.
+`TOKEN_SECRET` - A URL string for your Token Secret.
+`TOKEN_SECRET_EXPIRY` - A URL string for your expiry date.
+E.g "2d".
+`REFRESH_TOKEN_SECRET` - A URL string for your Refresh Token Secret.
+`API_URL` - A URL string from which your API routes will be accessed.
+E.g. "/api".
+`PROTECTED_API_URL` - A URL string from which your protected API routes will be accessed.
+E.g. "/api/protected"

+## Start
+Running `npm start` will run the server on `localhost:3000`.